 What Makes a Good Coach?

 How are they better?
-Not just in the X’s and O’s, or the in-game tactics.
-Those develop and change all the time.
-But the best coaches are the ones who build relationships.
-The best ones know they are teaching players to be important people in society that grow and become strong contributors who might go pro, but will almost definitely coach their own kid if they get the chance.
+Not just in the X's and O's, or in-game tactics — those develop and change all the time.
+The best coaches are the ones who build relationships.
+The best ones know they are teaching players to be important people in society — kids who grow into strong contributors, who might go pro, but will almost certainly coach their own kid if they get the chance.

 Those are the best coaches.